stevebob/stevebob.net/resume/StephenSherrattResume.markdown

 ------------
 ## Skills and Interests
 ### Systems Programming
-- Experience writing drivers, including a driver for an RFID controller, and a userspace timer driver
+- Experience writing drivers, including for an RFID controller, and a userspace timer driver
 - Wrote a multi threading library for the arduino as a personal project
 - Strong knowledge of the C programming language and runtime environment